 University Neighborhood High School, formerly known as the Seward Park High School Annex or P.S.
 31, is located at the southwest corner of Monroe and Gouverneur Streets.
 It was constructed in 1902 and designed by C.B.J.
 Snyder, Superintendent of School Buildings for the Board of Education of New York.
 The building has been used as a New York City Public School continuously since its opening.
 It is five stories in height, rectangular in form, and has a flat roof.
-The building is faced in light-colored brick and limestone on its Gouverneur and Monroe Street facades; the rear facades are covered with red-tinted stucco (see Photograph 8 of Figure 6-8).
+The building is faced in light-colored brick and limestone on its Gouverneur and Monroe Street façades; the rear façades are covered with red-tinted stucco (see Photograph 8 of Figure 6-8).
+The main entrance to the building is located on Gouverneur Street, with two secondary entrances located on Monroe Street; each entrance is surrounded by a heavily carved door head.
+Above the ground floor, there are two slightly projecting bays on the east side and three on the north side of the building.
+The building's original parapet appears to have been removed, and has been replaced with tan brick.